Art in the College of Education Complex

 Ted Sawyer is a glass artist and director of research and education for Bullseye Glass, a Portland-based glass production, fabrication, and research facility.

-image of the Robin art installation inside the HEDCO building
+Robin art installation inside the HEDCO building

 Robin